 Anthony Purnell BSc

-I see clients primarily on a face to face basis and sessions are conducted out of a local Chiropractic clinic in the village of Bedwas.
-There are no limits on the amount of sessions I provide but i will seek to make sure from time to time that the work we do is still useful from a therapeutic point of view.
+I see clients on a face to face basis and sessions are conducted out of a local Chiropractic clinic in the village of Bedwas; I also provide online counselling via video.
+There are no limits on the number of sessions I provide but I will seek to make sure from time to time that the work we do is still useful from a therapeutic point of view.

-I can see clients online through the Zoom application, though clients should consider how private and secure their surroundings are if they wish to proceed with having counselling in this way.
-This service is only available to those whom reside within the UK
+I can see clients online through the Zoom application, though clients should consider how private and secure their surroundings are if they wish to proceed with having counselling online.
+This service is only available to UK residents.

-Systemic therapy's relational approach can also help individuals suffering with some mental health conditions.
-By helping to form a better relationship with their symptoms.
+Systemic therapy's relational approach can also help individuals suffering with some mental health conditions by helping them to form a better relationship with their symptoms.
 The aim is to give my clients a sense of autonomy and control over their conditions.

 Arranging a Session